 Sometimes seeing examples helps a writer understand more about writing a synopsis.
-This would be a good example of an opening paragraph of a synopsis for Harry Potter.
+The below is a good example of an opening paragraph Harry Potter synopsis.

 On his 11th birthday, Harry Potter, a lonely young orphan living with his abusive relatives in London, discovers he is part of a hidden wizardry world.
 As letters arrive inviting him to attend the magical school Hogwarts, Harry finds himself in disbelief at the sudden change in his life.
 Though his aunt, uncle and cousins originally refuse to let him go, Harry's growing magical abilities create several disasters that cause them to agree to send the boy to Hogwarts.
 Once at Hogwarts, Harry learns about his magical parents and the legacy of love and protection they left him.

 This is not a full synopsis, because it does not tell all of the plot twists nor the ending of the story, but it establishes emotion, the main character and the basic setting.

 - Adding too many specifics.
 A synopsis should be thorough, but as simple as possible.

 - Explaining themes.
 The story's underlying meaning and theme are not important additions to the synopsis.

 - Exploring too much backstory.
 Only include a character's backstory if it's vital to understanding their motivations and desires.

 - Including dialogue.
 Dialogue should only be in the draft itself.

 - Asking questions.
 Rhetorical questions have no place in a synopsis.